 Circular Queue In C Program

 Memory is a precious resource for which programs are optimized all the time.
 A linear queue comes with the downside of memory wastage, and a circular queue was introduced as an extension to overcome this issue.
-This blog post will give an understanding of the circular queue program in C and how to work with this type of data structure in computing.
-We will discuss some scenarios in the implementation of circular queues, and we will look at their practical applications.
-While a circular queue is less of a variation than a simple queue, it is meant to be more space-saving than the latter.
-It does away with the difficulty of what to do with the extra space in the array by letting the rear pointer circle back to the front once the end of the queue has been reached.
-Because of this, it is described as a useful tool when handling scenarios requiring little memory space.
+This comprehensive guide provides an understanding of the circular queue program in C and how to work with this type of data structure in computing.

 A simple or linear queue is a basic data structure that operates on the First In, First Out (FIFO) principle.
 In the queue, elements are inserted at the rear and removed from the front.
-However, once an element is dequeued, its space cannot be reused.
-Therefore it leads to inefficient memory usage if not handled properly.
+However, once an element is dequeued, its space cannot be reused, leading to inefficient memory usage if not handled properly.
 Linear queues are straightforward to implement and are commonly used in task scheduling and managing simple processes.

-A circular queue, as a concept in data structures, is a linear model where elements are added from the front and removed from the rear, and which, when full, starts overwriting the beginning.
+A circular queue is a linear data structure where elements are added from the front and removed from the rear.
+When the queue becomes full, it starts overwriting from the beginning.
 The last element of the circular queue is linked to the element preceding it in the sequence.
 This structure resembles a circle, which is why it is known as the ring buffer.
-This circular arrangement enables the queue to extend and start from the beginning to end once the last one is completed.
+This circular arrangement enables the queue to extend and start from the beginning once the last position is completed.

-One solution to prevent the effects of such wastage of memory space is shifting both elements to the left and adjusting the front and rear ends.
-It is not a practically good approach because if all of it is shifted, a lot of time will be consumed.
-Thus, in this case, the optimal way not to waste memory is to use a circular queue data structure.
+One solution to prevent memory wastage is shifting all elements to the left and adjusting the front and rear ends.
+However, this is not a practically good approach because shifting all elements consumes a lot of time.
+The optimal solution to avoid memory wastage is to use a circular queue data structure.

 Importance of Circular Queue in Data Structure Program